 For most people in Spain, Christmas celebrations start after the national bank holiday of December 8th, when most families start putting up their Christmas trees and all streets are lit up

-The days before Christmas is also time to start buying turrón, a confection made of honey, eggs and toasted almonds shaped in a rectangular tablet that is only eaten at Christmas time.
+The days before Christmas is also the time to start buying turrón, a confection made of honey, eggs and toasted almonds shaped in a rectangular tablet that is only eaten at Christmas time.
 One of my favourite sweets ever!

-As in many other latin countries, the big celebration takes place on Christmas Eve, when families get together for dinner.
+As in many other Latin countries, the big celebration takes place on Christmas Eve, when families get together for dinner.
 Food includes seafood (langoustines, lobsters, oysters, barnacle...) as well as meat, mainly lamb or tostón, a piglet roasted in the oven.

 December 24th is also the night when Papá Noel, the local name given to Santa Claus, brings presents for the younger of the house.
 Most families open the presents after dinner, while some others wait until the morning of Christmas day.

 However, Papá Noel is fairly new to Spain, as traditionally it is the Three Wise Men who bring the presents on the night of January 5th.
-This night is celebrated with a big parade in every city and village f Spain, where the three kings throw candy to the kids before delivering the presents while the children sleep.
+This night is celebrated with a big parade in every city and village of Spain, where the three kings throw candy to the kids before delivering the presents while the children sleep.
 This means that nowadays, Spanish kids are quite lucky and get their presents not only once, but twice a year!

 Currently I am studying abroad in the United Kingdom for the fall term.
 I have been lucky enough to experience many British traditions, but some of my favorites are definitely the traditions that come with Christmastime.